versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.setPreferredLayers(preferredLayers)
 {: #consumer-setPreferredLayers .code}

 Sets the preferred (highest) spatial and temporal layers to be sent to the consuming endpoint.
-Just valid for simulcast and SVC consumers.
+Only valid for simulcast and SVC consumers.

+If `temporalLayer` is given, mediasoup caps the temporal layer to that value regardless of which spatial layer it ends up using.
+Note that the spatial layer may be lower than the preferred one if that layer is unavailable or if the consuming endpoint cannot sustain its bitrate.

 <div markdown="1" class="table-wrapper L3">